LITTLEPINKALLDEAD/DatasOnTelecom/README.md

 The size of this repository about 3.5 gigabytes.

-if you like that can feel free to clone it to your local.
+If you like that can feel free to clone it to your local.

 But I will pick some significant files then upload to other net disks platform.